Colony of Vancouver Island: Douglas governorship

 Douglas's situation as both the local chief executive of the Hudson's Bay Company (HBC) as well as the civil governor of the colony from whom the company had leased all rights, was barely tenable from the outset.
 Initially, Douglas performed the delicate balancing act well, raising a domestic militia and encouraging settlement.
 By the mid-1850s, the colony's non-aboriginal population was approaching 500, and sawmill and coal mining operations had been established at Fort Nanaimo and Fort Rupert (near present-day Port Hardy).
 Douglas also assisted the British government in establishing a naval base at present-day Esquimalt to check Russian and American expansionism.

 Douglas's efforts at encouraging settlement were hampered by colonial officials in London, who gave preference to settlers who would bring out labourers with them to work the landholdings.
 The result was that emigration was slow, and the landless labourers frequently fled the colony either to obtain free land grants in the United States, or work the newly discovered goldfields of California.
 A secondary result was the replication of the British class system, with the attendant resistance to non-parochial education, land reform, and representative government.

 At the time of the establishment of the colony, Vancouver Island had a large and varied First Nations population of upwards of 30,000.
 Douglas completed fourteen separate treaties with the various nations, or tribes.
 Under the terms of these treaties, known today as the Douglas Treaties, the nations were obliged to surrender title to all land within a designated area, with the exception of villages and cultivated areas, in perpetuity.
 They were also given permission to hunt and fish over unoccupied territories.
 For these concessions, the nations were given a one-time cash payment of a few shillings each.

 As settlement accelerated, resentment towards the HBC's monopoly – both economic and civil – over the colony swelled.
 A series of petitions were sent to the colonial office, one of which resulted in the establishment of the Legislative Assembly of Vancouver Island in 1855.
 At first, little changed, given that only a few dozen men met the voting requirement of holding twenty or more acres.
 Moreover, the majority of the representatives were employees of the HBC.
-However, as time went on, the franchise was gradually extended, and the assembly began to assert demands for more control over colonial affairs and criticised Douglas's inherent conflict of interest.
+However, as time went on, the franchise was gradually extended, and the assembly began to assert demands for more control over colonial affairs and criticized Douglas's inherent conflict of interest.